Australia and the world

 We live in one of the most disaster-prone regions in the world where cyclones, floods and earthquakes often hamper development gains.
 We help communities prepare for, and respond to, damage inflicted by natural disasters.

-- We have helped the Solomon Islands reduce malaria by 75 per cent and Vanuatu by more than half since 2003.
+- helped Solomon Islands reduce malaria by 75 per cent and Vanuatu by more than half since 2003

-- We helped 330,000 poor children in Indonesia attend school by building more than 2000 schools.
+- helped 330,000 poor children in Indonesia attend school by building more than 2000 schools

-- We provided more than 825,000 Zimbabweans with seeds, fertiliser and agricultural training.
+- provided more than 825,000 Zimbabweans with seeds, fertiliser and agricultural training

-- We were one of the first donors to respond to the Horn of Africa food crisis, helping 9.7 million with life-saving food assistance.
+- were one of the first donors to respond to the Horn of Africa food crisis, helping 9.7 million people with life-saving food assistance

-- We have helped immunise more than 1.6 million children against measles and other diseases.
+- helped immunise more than 1.6 million children against measles and other diseases

-- We have provided $180 million to the World Food Programme to support emergency and recovery operations as well as school feeding programs.
+- provided $180 million to the World Food Programme to support emergency and recovery operations as well as school feeding programs.